Pop Culture Madness!

 2001 Pop Culture History

-CC, short for Carbon Copy or Copy Cat (depending on who you ask) was the world's first cloned cat, born December 22, 2001.
+CC, short for Carbon Copy or Copy Cat (depending on who you ask), was the world’s first cloned cat, born December 22, 2001.

-Phoenix is the only city to ever have a complete "sports equinox", when all four major sports teams from a city play on the same day.
-On November 4th, 2001 the Cardinals (NFL), the Coyotes (NHL), and the Suns (NBA) all lost, while the Diamondbacks (MLB) won game 7 of the World Series.
+Phoenix is the only city ever to have a complete “sports equinox” when all four major sports teams from a city play on the same day.
+On November 4th, 2001, the Cardinals (NFL), the Coyotes (NHL), and the Suns (NBA) all lost, while the Diamondbacks (MLB) won game 7 of the World Series.

-Stanley Kubrick asked journalists to refer to "2001: A Space Odyssey" as "two thousand and one" instead of "twenty-oh-one" hoping it would influence the pronunciation of that year.
+Stanley Kubrick asked journalists to refer to “2001: A Space Odyssey” as “two thousand and one” instead of “twenty-oh-one,” hoping it would influence the pronunciation of that year.

-The first song featured on the very first Kidz Bop album was All Star by Smash Mouth
+The first song featured on the very first Kidz Bop album was All Star by Smash Mouth.

 In 1986, nurse Sandra Clarke could not stay with a patient who asked her to stay.
 When she returned, the patient had died alone.
 In 2001, she was key in starting No One Dies Alone, a program where volunteers sit with terminal patients who have no one else.
 The program is now world-wide.